Tunneling in multi-site mesoscopic quantum Hall circuits: Transport properties in the tunneling regime

-Here we briefly discuss the situation where the rightmost QPC in Fig.~\ref{fig1} is operating in the tunneling regime while the remaining QPCs are fully ballistic or in the quasi-ballistic regime as schematically shown in Fig.~\ref{fig2}.
+We now consider the case where the rightmost QPC in Fig.~\ref{fig1} operates in the tunneling regime, while the remaining QPCs are fully ballistic or in the quasi-ballistic regime as schematically shown in Fig.~\ref{fig2}.
 We assume that the contact conductance, i.e. $G_c=|\gamma_t|^2/2\pi$, where $|\gamma_t|$ is the tunneling amplitude of the right contact, is the smallest energy scale in the system.
 In this case, the tunneling current can be expressed in terms of the electron Greens function $G^>(t)=-i\Big<\Psi_d(t)\Psi_d^\dagger(0)\Big>$ of the fourth grain defined at the tunneling position $x=0$, and that of the usual free electron Greens functions~\cite{amm}.
 For the grain, the explicit solution of the equation of motion gives the greater Greens function in the form